Operating a Motor Vehicle Under the Influence (OMVI)

 The state of Ohio is intent on keeping its roads safe from drunk, drugged, and reckless drivers.
 Because of this, many people are pulled over every day on suspicion of operating a vehicle while under the influence in routine stops and checkpoints.
 It's important to note that a variety of factors can result in the dismissal of these charges, including details such as your health and maintenance of BAC testing equipment to violations of fourth amendment rights against unreasonable search.

 To schedule a free and confidential consultation, call (513) 339-6289 or send an online message to go over your OMVI case with the attorneys at Joslyn Law Firm today.
-With an office location in Columbus, the firm is a convenient option for Central Ohio residents of, among others, Dublin, Circleville, Upper Arlington, Delaware, Lancaster, Worthington and Grove City.
+With an office location in Cincinnati, the firm is a convenient option for Central Ohio residents of, among others, Hamilton, Fairfield, Sharonville, Butler, Oxford, Loveland and Lebanon.

 The possible consequences of a drunk driving conviction are also wide ranging, possibly even effecting your social, professional and financial well-being.
 A swift and precise reaction to the charges is necessary in successfully defending your name, and the highly knowledgeable DUI lawyers of Joslyn Law Firm are prepared to fight to clear your name.